 We have other words—extremely overused words—in our everyday speech that are descending toward meaninglessness.
 For instance (you may not have realized this), the word “nice” is pretty much meaninglessness.
 Even the word, “very”—it was very good; that is good; very good; it was very nice.

-Um, like I said before, we even try to spice these non-words, or these meaningless words, or more meaningless words up with the word, “very.”
-So, “It is very interesting, you know, like, there are levels of interesting—interesting, and very interesting, and not interesting.”
+Like I said before, we even try to spice these non-words, or these meaningless words, or more meaningless words up with the word, “very.”
+So, “It is very interesting, like there are levels of interesting—interesting, and very interesting, and not interesting.”
 And, that is about it.
 That is all of the description you will get.

-Think about a sunset: Would you call something that God created for our enjoyment simply “nice” or “interesting?”
-Now, there are some sunsets that are glorious!
+Think about a sunset: Would you call something that God created for our enjoyment simply “nice” or “interesting”?
+There are some sunsets that are glorious!
 Some that are radiant!
 Some that are picturesque!
-Some that are ruddy, while some others are more purple or pinkish, rather than red or orange…um, there are more words in the English language than “nice” or “interesting.”
+Some that are ruddy, while some others are more purple or pinkish, rather than red or orange.
+There are more words in the English language than “nice” or “interesting.”

 I am getting a few things off my chest, here, if you have not noticed.
 But, I have a reason for doing it, because another word that is sliding toward meaninglessness is the word “good.”
 Everything is good.
-It would be interesting if we would for one day—I really mean it this time—it would be an interesting study to tally, and maybe even list all the times we use the word “good” in a day, because we use it all the time.
+It would be interesting if we would for one day—I really mean it this time—to tally, and maybe even list all the times we use the word “good” in a day, because we use it all the time.
 If we do any amount of talking, or writing, we must surely use the word “good” dozens of times every day.

 And this is the most frequent one, if someone asks us, “How are you doing?”
 We often say, “Good!
-I am doing good!”
+I'm doing good!”
 Now, this is grammatically suspect, because traditional grammarians will tell us that we should say, “well,” and not “good” in such replies.
-Um, it does not really convey a whole lot of meaning.
+It does not really convey a whole lot of meaning.
 It does not tell the other person really much of anything.

 And, we do not really put a whole lot of thought into the answer.
 In fact, we are even willing to lie.

-Then we think, “Well, it would have taken a while if I really told him what I feel like.
-For starters, I have a mild headache; my joints feel a little stiff; I pulled a muscle in my leg this morning getting out of bed; a spider bit me last night, and it itches; it has been bothering me all day; my hair did not go very well today; as you can tell, I am having a bad hair day; the traffic was maddening; you were stopped on the freeway; it was like a parking lot; it seemed like hours before we got to work; I got here to work, finally, and the coffee pot was burnt; somebody had eaten all the doughnuts; the boss piled ten times more files on my desk, and wants them done today (Get out of my face!
-I need to do this!); I am worried about making our next mortgage payment; the car needs oil, and brakes, and maybe the shocks are going; the kids need braces; I think the air conditioner is going bad at the house; we will need to replace that soon; my wife told me the in-laws are coming to town; and my goldfish died.”
+Then we think, “Well, it would've taken a while if I really told him what I feel like.
+For starters, I've a mild headache; my joints feel a little stiff; I pulled a muscle in my leg this morning getting out of bed; a spider bit me last night, and it itches; it's been bothering me all day; my hair didn't go very well today; as you can tell, I'm having a bad hair day; the traffic was maddening; you were stopped on the freeway; it was like a parking lot; it seemed like hours before we got to work; I got here to work, finally, and the coffee pot was burnt; somebody had eaten all the doughnuts; the boss piled ten times more files on my desk, and wants them done today (Get out of my face!
+I need to do this!); I'm worried about making our next mortgage payment; the car needs oil, and brakes, and maybe the shocks are going; the kids need braces; I think the air conditioner is going bad at the house; we'll need to replace that soon; my wife told me the in-laws are coming to town; and my goldfish died.”